Teacher in Charge: Kōkā E. Stanbridge.

 Geography 201

-Geography is the study of places and the relationships between people and their environments.
+Geography is the study of places, and the relationships between people and their environments.
 Geographers explore both the physical properties of Earth's surface and the human societies spread across it.
 It is about understanding the processes of the world around us, to help us make sense of our ever-changing natural and cultural environments.
+Geographers ask, "What is where?
+Why there?
+Why care?".
 There are practical fieldwork and skills components to the subject.

 This Level 2 course builds on the skills and concepts learned in Level 1.
-At Level 2 we study the geographic nature of crime in the Wellington region, the global patterns of disease and epidemics influenced by geographic location and socio-economic factors, and socio-geographic issues such as the ethics of pest control in New Zealand.
-We learn about New Zealand's unique landscape due to its geographic location in a tectonically active area, which includes taking a multi-day field trip to the Tongariro Volcanic Zone to conduct research and understand the alpine environment.
+At Level 2 we study the global patterns of disease and epidemics influenced by geographic location and socio-economic factors, and socio-geographic issues such as the ethics of pest control in New Zealand.
+We learn about New Zealand's unique landscape due to its geographic location in a tectonically active area, which includes taking a multi-day field trip to Tongariro National Park to conduct research and understand the alpine environment.
 Geography is a university approved subject.
+Students can gain up to 19 credits in this course.

 Term 1